diegoparrilla/slate/source/index.html.md

 SERVER: Python/3.5 aiohttp/0.21.6
 ```

-> __The HTTP 404 (Not Found) code means the IP 8.8.8.8 does not belong to any blacklist (8.8.8.8 is a public DNS by Google, which makes a lot of sense to not be in any blacklist of abusers...)__
+> __The HTTP 404 (Not Found) code means the IP 8.8.8.8 does not belong to any blocklist (8.8.8.8 is a public DNS by Google, which makes a lot of sense to not be in any blocklist of abusers...)__

 The easiest way to use the API get advantage of GET requests and responses with standard HTTP codes.
 In this model, a _HTTP 200 (OK)_ response code means that the value passed in the request belongs to any lists and therefore is a bad resource.
 If the answer is a _HTTP 404 (Not found)_ code that means it does not belong to any lists and therefore is a clean resource.